-This device supports Read Burst with wrap in both SPI and QPI mode.
-To execute a Read Burst with wrap operation the host drivers CS# low, and sends the Read Burst with wrap (0Ch) command cycle, followed by three address bytes and one dummy byte (8 clocks) in SPI mode (Figure 26) or default three dummy byte (6 clocks) in QPI mode (Figure 26.1).
+This device supports Read Burst with wrap in both SPI mode.
+To execute a Read Burst with wrap operation the host drivers CS# low, and sends the Read Burst with wrap (0Ch) command cycle, followed by three address bytes and one dummy byte (8 clocks) in SPI mode (Read Burst Instruction Sequence Diagram figure).